Free MCP · on-device · nothing uploaded

 This finds the problem.
 Omitly fixes it.

 Detecting a leak is free.
-Removing the data for real — stripping the characters from the file, verifying nothing survives, and writing a signed audit log — is the Omitly desktop app.
+Removing the data for real — stripping the characters from the file, verifying nothing survives, and writing a signed audit log — means using Omitly: the desktop app, or this same MCP server once it's pointed at your install (see the FAQ).
 Detection is also pattern-based: names, addresses and image-only text aren't covered, so a clean result isn't proof of completeness, but a leak is conclusive.
+Note that even then, Claude itself never does the redacting — the same deterministic WASM detector runs either way, on-device; see why asking an LLM to redact a PDF directly is unsafe.

 What is the Omitly leak-check MCP?

-It's a free Model Context Protocol server that gives Claude (or any MCP client) three tools to inspect PDFs on your machine: check whether a 'redacted' file still leaks PII, find sensitive regions, and locate specific text.
-It runs a WebAssembly build of Omitly's detector locally — your documents never leave the machine.
+It's a free Model Context Protocol server that gives Claude (or any MCP client) three tools to inspect PDFs on your machine, out of the box: check whether a 'redacted' file still leaks PII, find sensitive regions, and locate specific text.
+These run a WebAssembly build of Omitly's detector locally — your documents never leave the machine, and no setup beyond npx is needed.

 Does it upload my PDFs?

-No. The detector runs inside the MCP process on your computer.
+No. Every tool runs inside the MCP process on your computer.
 Nothing is sent to a server.
 You can run it offline.

 Can it redact a PDF for me?